 ||The Computer Store helps departments configure and purchase energy-saving computer servers.

-In addition, ITS has begun implementing computer "virtualization," a software architecture that allows multiple virtual servers to run on a single physical server.
+In addition, ITS has adopted computer "virtualization," a software architecture that allows multiple virtual servers to run on a single physical server.
 This means that fewer actual servers are required to run Smith's networks and applications, reducing equipment costs as well as the amount of electricity required to power our servers and cool their environment.

 How else does ITS help the Smith community do more with less?
 Click here.